QBDev0ps/DevOps-Cloud-projects/Project11.md

 #### <br>Step 3: Create and Allocate Elastic IP Address to Jenkins-Ansible Server<br/>

 Considering that we'll be using Jenkins with Github and configuring Web Hooks in this project, it will make our job easier to create and allocate an elastic IP adress to our Jenkins-Ansible Server.
 This is beacuse everytime we stop/start the server, there will be a need to keep reconfiguring Github Web Hooks to a new IP address.
-Having an elastic IP address (which will not change when we stop/start the server) is the
+Having an elastic IP address (which will not change when we stop/start the server) is the ideal way to overcome this issue.

 **i.** From the EC2 cockpit, we click on **"Elastic Ips"**.